codacy/chart/docs/configuration/integrations/github-enterprise.md

+---
+description: Instructions on how to set up the Codacy Self-hosted integration with GitHub Enterprise.
+---

 # GitHub Enterprise

-Follow the instructions below to set up the Codacy integration with GitHub Enterprise:
+Follow the instructions below to set up the Codacy Self-hosted integration with GitHub Enterprise:

 1. Follow the instructions on [creating a GitHub App](github-app-create.md).